No Safe Spaces

 No Safe Spaces is a 2019 American documentary film directed by Justin Folk that features commentator Dennis Prager and comedian Adam Carolla talking to college students and faculty about university safe spaces.
 The documentary also covers free speech controversies occasioned when conservatives are invited to speak in university settings.

 The film was released in Arizona theaters on October 25, 2019, and was successful enough to have a national release on December 6, 2019.
-It has received mixed reviews from critics.
+It has received negative reviews from critics.

 Content

 With production beginning in 2017, the filmmakers were on hand for commentator Ben Shapiro's September 14, 2017, speech at the University of California, Berkeley, a site of civic protests and unrest.
 The film focuses on such speech disruptions in the United States of America, but also examines similar incidents in Canada with Jordan Peterson.
 In particular, it shows the case of Lindsay Shepherd who was disciplined at Wilfrid Laurier University for using a recording of a debate with Peterson in class.
 It also "denounce[s] censorship in China".
 "Carolla said, 'We'd be hypocrites if we did a movie about the suppression of free speech but didn't mention China.'"

 In a scene filmed at the Laugh Factory, comedians complain that audiences on college campuses are too easily offended now.
 Among these comedians are Adam Carolla with Karith Foster, and Tim Allen.

 The film discusses the story of Bret Weinstein, a biology professor at the Evergreen State College in Washington state, who resigned after he was criticized for attending the university during a "Day of Absence" that was a long-standing tradition.
 Each year ethnic minorities would voluntarily stay home from campus to highlight their contributions to the college.
 In 2017, students attempted to compel white staff and students to stay away from the school, which Weinstein refused to do.
 Compulsion was also an issue discussed in the segments with Jordan Peterson, who gained international attention when he refused to adopt gender-neutral language, calling it an unwelcome form of compelled speech.

 According to the Washington Examiner, the filmmakers worked to include "left-leaning" views in their movie.
 CNN's Van Jones complains that too many young people have not learned how to defend their views.
-Attorney Alan Dershowitz criticizes many college leaders and "the hard left" for not standing up for free speech.
-Commentator Dave Rubin argues that liberals should also fear "the mob".
 The film shows former U.S. President Barack Obama saying "Anybody who comes to speak to you... you shouldn't silence them."

+The film also features attorney Alan Dershowitz, now considered a more right-leaning figure, who criticizes many college leaders and "the hard left" for not standing up for free speech.
+While conservative commentator Dave Rubin argues that liberals should also fear "the mob".

 Also in the film are Sharyl Attkisson, Candace Owens, Ann Coulter, and Cornel West.

 The filmmakers have disputed its PG-13 rating.